-Ocean Village Marina is much more than a marina.
-Surrounded by shops, restaurants, cinemas and bars, it offers outstanding recreational facilities.
+In the shelter of Southampton Water, and right in the heart of the city itself, Ocean Village Marina is much more than a marina.
+Surrounded by shops, restaurants, a cinema and bars, it offers outstanding recreational facilities.
 The basin, formerly used for commercial ships, is deep enough to offer mooring facilities for tall ships and large yachts.
 It has also become famous for hosting the start or finish of round-the-world yacht races.
-The marina is home to a £50m luxury spa hotel complex, the tallest residential building in the city, and exciting new restaurants and retail openings.
+The marina is home to a £50m luxury spa hotel complex, the tallest residential building in the city, and exciting new restaurant and retail openings.

 Ocean Village is about 1 mile further north to port and just short of the Itchen Bridge.
 Call on VHF Ch 80 or by mobile for a vacant berth.

-Ocean Village has 326 berths, max LOA: 90m; laundry facilities; cinemas, bars and restaurants; indoor activity centre; convenience stores; yacht brokerage; 5-star hotel and spa; electric vehicle charging; 24/7 self storage facilities; and MDL Wi-Fi.
+Ocean Village has 326 berths, max LOA: 90m; laundry facilities; cinema, bars and restaurants; indoor activity centre; convenience stores; yacht brokerage; 5-star hotel and spa; electric vehicle charging; 24/7 self-storage facilities; and MDL WiFi.

-Shamrock Quay is a marina steeped in history, taking its name from the famous J-class yacht, Shamrock V, which was built on this site in 1931 to challenge for the America's Cup.
-The 255-berth marina is still a major centre for refit and boat building with many specialist trades on site, as well as a bar, restaurants, café and shops.
-It has a 70 metre superyacht berth, a 60 metre visitor berth and a modern shower and toilet block including disabled facilities, Shamrock Quay is able to cater for all boat owners.
+Shamrock Quay is a marina steeped in history, taking its name from the famous J-class yacht, Shamrock V, which was built on this site in 1931 to challenge for the America’s Cup.
+The 255-berth marina is still a major centre for refit and boat building with many specialist trades on site, as well as a bar and restaurant, café and shops.
+It has a 70-metre superyacht berth, a 60-metre visitor berth and a modern shower and toilet block including disabled facilities, Shamrock Quay is able to cater for all boat owners.

-Shamrock Quay has 255 berths; max LOA: 70m; summer sports boat package; boat lifting and storage ashore; 75-ton travel hoist with a 3-ton jib crane; 47-ton boat mover; extensive marine trades and services; chandlery; laundry facilities; shops; bars and restaurants; café; yacht brokerage; yacht charters; electric vehicle charging; 24/7 self-storage facilities and MDL Wi-Fi.
+Shamrock Quay has 255 berths; max LOA: 70m; summer sports boat package; boat lifting and storage ashore; 75-ton travel hoist with a 3-ton jib crane; 47-ton boat mover; extensive marine trades and services; chandlery; laundry facilities; shops; bar and restaurant; café; yacht brokerage; yacht charters; electric vehicle charging; 24/7 self-storage facilities and MDL Wi-Fi.

 Kemp's Quay has been established for over 100 years.
 The marina is situated on the east bank of the River Itchen, 2 miles north of the river mouth.
 Of the 260 berths available at the marina, 50 are non-tidal and afloat at all times, the remainder are semi-tidal.
 Hours afloat on these tidal berths vary in direct proportion to their proximity to the shore and are priced accordingly.